The Electric Dynamo – 1831

 The Wright brothers piloted the first successful heavier than air aeroplane on Dec 17th, 1903.
 Within a few years, aeroplanes were successfully navigating long distances and soon began to transform both wartime and global travel.

 Vacuum – 1908

-James Murray Spangler invented the electric vacuum cleaner. the first model used a broomstick, pillow and a box containing electric motor and fan.
-He applied for a patent in 1808.
+James Murray Spangler invented the electric vacuum cleaner.
+The first model used a broomstick, pillow and a box containing electric motor and fan.
+He applied for a patent in 1908.
 William Hoover helped finance its development for the mass market.

 The first true email system was MIT’s CTSS MAIL, in 1965.
-But, only worked for those logged into system.
-Email networks included the first ARPANET email sent in 1972 developed by Ray Tomlinson .
+But, it only worked for those logged into the system.
+Email networks included the first ARPANET email sent in 1972 developed by Ray Tomlinson.

 Tim Berners Lee wrote software for the World Wide Web (WWW) in 1990.
 This helped to revolutionize the internet and make it freely available to the world.

 The Smartphone combined many technologies in one.
 The modern smartphone has enabled calls, texts, internet access, camera and a variety of apps.